virtualdataset/metagen-docs/docsrc/content/sketches/function_graph_kernel.md

 ## Dependency Structure

 Each dependent variable in a graph has a distinct pathway of dependencies.
-Specifically, the set of dependencies is the directed graph that results from tracing a variable to its inputs, and so forth, until the independent variables are found.
+Specifically, the set of dependencies is the directed graph that results from tracing a variable to its inputs, repeating the process for each of them, and so forth, until the independent variables are found.
 However, this is the full dependency graph.
-We are generally more interested in breaking this graph down to subgraphs which can be used to compute the specific graphs which have gone stale with respect to their inputs.

-Perhaps, counter-intuitively, the dependency graph must include the actual data-flow segments between the variable and function nodes.
-This means that each piece of dependency data is a proper graph in its own way.
+Perhaps, counter-intuitively, the dependencies for a given variable must include the actual data-flow segments between the variable and any predecessor variable as well as the functions along the path between them.
+This means that each variable has a proper graph that describes its dependencies.

+However, we are generally more interested in breaking the over-all function graph down to segments which can be used to determine when a variable's value goes stale with respect to its inputs.

+Further, the grain of data depends on the possible mutations within the graph.
+Since we are limiting user interactions only to the named variables, the possible mutations are mechanically the paths between the variables, including any function chains along the way.
+In combination with the above, this gives us a canonical recipe for the state tracking model for a function graph kernel:
+A simple deterministic ordering of all dependency segments for each variable.

 Consider the following function graph: